root@krueger:~/products/simdex$ cat README

 Retention 35%+

-Target weekly retention once social drafts, rooms, and wallet history deepen the loop.
+Target weekly retention once portfolio, rooms, news, and wallet history deepen the loop.

 Timeline